Everything You Need to Know About Bottle Service vs. Table Service

 The Appearance

 Bottle service is definitely an acquired taste, so to say.
-Sometimes it makes more financial sense to go up to the bar and buy drinks and shots as you go.
+Sometimes it makes more financial sense to go up to the bar and buy individual drinks and shots as you go.
 Alternatively, if you have a big group of people who are willing to pitch in to the night’s festivities, at least you can use the minimum spend amount as a baseline for who will owe what at the end of the night.

 Keep in mind though, that minimum spends don’t include tax and tip!
 So just remember to add a reasonable gratuity amount and calculate tax into the mix when getting a quote for a table.
 It’ll save you and your party people from too much sticker shock when you get the final check.